sympy/sympy/doc/src/explanation/best-practices.md

 It's easy to see how this function would break if the args invariants did not
 hold:

-1. If an expression has args that are not `Basic`, they will fail with `AttributeError` on a recursive call, because the non-`Basic` args will not have the `args` or `func` attributes.
+1. If an expression had args that were not `Basic`, they would fail with `AttributeError` on a recursive call, because the non-`Basic` args would not have the `.args` or `.func` attributes.

-2. If an expression does not rebuild from its `args`, the line `return exr.func(*newargs)`, which should be a no-op if none of the args are changed by the replacement, will fail.
+2. If an expression did not rebuild from its `args`, the line `return exr.func(*newargs)` would fail, even in the trivial case where none of the args are changed by the replacement, which should effectively be a no-op.

 Making all `args` instances of `Basic` usually just means calling `_sympify()` on the inputs to the class so that they are basic instances.
 If you want to